jramos/dev-env/README.md

 ## Shared Folders

-When `vagrant up` is called, `pwd` is mounted as `/vagrant` in the VM.
-This will be the `dev-env` checkout directory if you followed the instructions above.
-Additionally, `~/src` will be created if necessary and mounted as `/home/vagrant/src` in the VM.
+When `vagrant up` is called, `~/src` will be created if necessary and mounted as `~/src` in the VM.
 Development should be done within the `~/src` folder if you want your code to be accessible from the host (e.g. to edit it using a native GUI).

 If present, `~/.bash_aliases`, `~/.gitconfig` and `~/.gitignore_global` are copied from the host to the VM when provisioned, as well.